MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/ownerless-groups-teams.md

 1. On the *Weekly notification options* page, specify who can receive ownership notifications.
 If you choose to allow or block certain members, then search for and add the security group that you want to use.

-1. Type the number of active members that you want to notify and select the number of weeks to send the notification, and then select **Next**.
+1. Type the number of active members that you want to notify and select the number of weeks to send the notification.
+(The notification list is created during the first notification and does not change.)
+Select **Next**.

 1. On the *Who is this email coming from* page, select a sender for the email, and then select **Next**.